rvanasa/yar/README.md

 # Yar - Your augmented reality

-Yar is a work-in-progress platform for designing applications centered around geographic location and augmented reality.
+Yar is an open-source platform and web service for designing augmented and parallel reality applications.
 Think Pokémon Go, except layers upon layers of useful day-to-day applications instead of just a bunch of Pokémon.

 In essence, the Yar platform provides an application layer on top of Google Maps in order to allow any number of specified user-aware applications to interoperate within one app/website.